Great news! James the Chimney Sweep is available to work in the Pembury, Kent, TN2 area, remember I can help you with any of the following:

 Did you know?
 James the Sweep is a registered member of the respected Guild of Master Sweeps.

-Pembury is a friendly village located close to Royal Tunbridge Wells in Kent within the High Weald Area of Outstanding Natural Beauty.
-It’s a settlement that espouses the rural idyll in so many ways.
-Villagers are proud of their local area and work hard to maintain its beautiful environment.
-There is also a bustling social scene with plenty of leisurely clubs and societies.
-Pembury also has a good range of shops and local businesses, as well as a hospital.
-The history of the place stretches back to the Iron Age era.
-Five hamlets – Romford, Lower Green, Hawkwell, Bo-Peep and Upper Green – converged in the early 20th century and Pembury was the result with the add-on housing estate developments of Beagles wood, Ridgeway and Woodhill Park.
+Pembury is a tranquil village found near to Royal Tunbridge Wells in Kent.
+It is within the High Weald Area of Outstanding Natural Beauty.
+Pembury is a charming settlement, which depicts the joys of Kentish rural life in so many ways.
+Villagers are rightly proud of their local area and are dedicated to maintain its beautiful environment.
+The sense of community in Pembury is also enviable.
+There is also a busy social scene with a number of leisure clubs and societies.
+Pembury also has a superb range of shops and local businesses located there, as well as a hospital.
+The history of the village hails back to the Iron Age period.
+Five hamlets originally comprised the settlement: Bo-Peep, Hawkwell, Lower Green, Upper Green and Romford.
+These areas converged in the early 20th century.
+The result was Pembury as we know it today, with the added-on housing estate developments of Ridgeway, Beagles Wood, and Woodhill Park.

 Pembury village is host to Pembury Hospital, which is overseen by Maidstone and Tunbridge Wells NHS Trust.
 It’s a big, multi service and acute care hospital for serving the local area and it is located at a site on Tonbridge Road, north-west of Pembury itself.
 Laing O’Rourke built the hospital, costing £226 million, in September 2011 and each inpatient using the facilities has an ensuite room and massive windows with good views over the nearby countryside – a design, which is considered unique and a ‘first’ in hospital design for mainland Britain.